now-u/now-u-app/README.md

 ## Welcome! :wave:

 This is the official repository for the now-u app. now-u is a non-profit started by James and Lizzie Elgar, aimed at driving positive change through coordinated monthly campaigns and actions.
 Volunteers from all over the world contributed to now-u, and are continuing to do so today, from app and web development, through designing and marketing.
 If you are reading this, there is a possibility you are a volunteer who has just been onboarded onto the team, and if this is the case, keep on reading!
-If not we appricate any contributions and are always looking for new members of the team so please don't hesitate to reach out.
+If not we appreciate any contributions and are always looking for new members of the team so please don't hesitate to reach out.

 If you want to learn more about now-u:
 Checkout our website https://now-u.com

 ## Development :computer: